Great Barrier Island: Nature reserves

 Over time, more and more of the island came under the stewardship of the Department of Conservation (DOC) or its predecessors.
 Partly this was land that had belonged to the Crown since the 1800s, while other parts were sold or donated like the more than 10% of the island (located in the northern bush area, with some of the largest remaining kauri forests) that was gifted to the Crown by farmer Max Burrill in 1984.
 DOC has created a large number of walking tracks through the island, some of which are also open for mountain biking.
 The Aotea Conservation Park has the only multi-day wilderness walk in the Auckland region, boasting two DOC huts and numerous campsites.
 The Park spreads over more than 12,000 hectares and offers multiple walking tracks for novice and experienced walkers.

 The island is free of some of the more troublesome introduced pests that plague the native ecosystems of other parts of New Zealand.
-While it does have wild cats, dogs, feral pigs, black rats (R. rattus), Polynesian rats (R. exulans) and mice, there are no known populations of possums, mustelids (weasels, stoats or ferrets), hedgehogs, brown rats (R. norvegicus), deer or (since 2006) feral goats, thus being a relative haven for native bird and plant populations.
-Rare animals found on the island include brown teal ducks, black petrel seabirds and kaka parrots.
+While it does have wild cats, feral pigs, black rats (R. rattus), Polynesian rats (R. exulans), mice and rabbits, there are no possums, mustelids (weasels, stoats or ferrets), hedgehogs, brown rats (R. norvegicus), deer or (since 2006) feral goats, thus being a relative haven for native bird and plant populations.
+Rare birds found on the island include brown teal ducks, black petrels and kākā.